jupyterlab/extension-examples/basics/hello-world/README.md

 directory.
 Finally, the module is installed into JupyterLab.

 > There is also a `jupyter labextension link <path>` command.
 It can be used to
-> install packages but not considered them as extensions (more information in [that discussion](https://discourse.jupyter.org/t/about-jupyter-labextension-link-v-s-install))
+> install packages but not consider them as extensions (more information in [that discussion](https://discourse.jupyter.org/t/about-jupyter-labextension-link-v-s-install))

 After all of these steps are done, running `jupyter labextension list` should show something like: